csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/index.md

 # Writing validators

-Fundamentally, a validator is a service which executes a collection of independent validation rules upon an object (or object graph) and returns the result.
+Fundamentally, a validator is a service which executes a collection of independent validation rules upon an object or object graph.

-In order to create a validator rules are assigned to objects and values, such as properties.
+In CSF.Validation each rule is a stand-alone .NET class which contains just the logic to evaluate that rule (pass or fail).

 ## Writing rules

-Rules are individual, self-contained pieces of logic which fundamentally test for a pass or a fail.
-Each validation rule is written as a self-contained .NET class.

-Some pre-written rules are available in [the standard rules package] but it's expected that developers will want to write their own.
+Some pre-written rules for common validation scenarios are available in [the standard rules package].
+It's expected that developers will want to write their own rules specific to their business logic.
 You are advised to read [the documentation for writing rule classes] & the [best practices and guidance] applicable to rules.

 [the standard rules package]:https://www.nuget.org/packages/CSF.Validation.StandardRules/